Finding the perfect dog can be quite the challenge with so many to choose from.

 As you may know, the size of a dog is directly correlated with how much it needs to eat.

-Since there is so much variety in the size of Aussiedoodles, I can’t really give you a precise estimate of how much food you can expect your dog to eat, but I can still give you some ideas.
+Since there is so much variety in the size of Aussiedoodles, I can’t give you a precise estimate of how much food you can expect your dog to eat, but I can still give you some ideas.

 These dogs will typically consume anywhere between 2 cups of food per day to 3 cups, though their diet is commonly somewhere between these two extremes.